-The following table sets out information with respect to our management board members, their dates of birth and their position at the company as of the date of this annual report.
+The following table sets out information with respect to our management board members, their dates of birth and their positions at the company as of the date of this Annual Report.
 The business address of our management board members is our registered office address at Zernikedreef 9, 2333 CK Leiden, the Netherlands.

-Name Date of Birth Position Date of Appointment Term Expires Daniel de Boer April 12, 1983 Chief Executive Officer February 21, 2012 2026 Rene Beukema March 26, 1964 Chief Corporate Development Officer and General Counsel June 30, 2022 2026
+Name Date of Birth Position Date of Appointment Term Expires Daniel de Boer April 12, 1983 Chief Executive Officer February 21, 2012 2026 Rene Beukema March 26, 1964 Chief Corporate Development June 30, 2022 2026 Officer and General Counsel